Asim-Shah-2004/IEEE-CP-EVENTS/BLITZ/editorial.md

 To find the number of distinct strings possible, we:
 1. Count positions i where s[i] = s[i+2] (for 1 ≤ i ≤ n-2)
 2. Subtract this count from the total number of possible deletions (n-1)

+## Question 3: Circuit Sync In Techtopia

+This problem involves transforming one string s into another string t using two operations:

+Flip operation: Change a single character (costs 1) Swap operation: Swap two adjacent characters with opposite values (costs 1)

+The key insight is that using the swap operation is only beneficial when there are two consecutive positions that need fixing AND they have opposite values.
+In all other cases, using individual flip operations is optimal.

+Solution Explanation
+The algorithm works as follows:

+Iterate through both strings character by character When a mismatch is found (s[i] ≠ t[i]), check if we can use a swap operation:

+If the next position also has a mismatch (s[i+1] ≠ t[i+1]) AND the characters in string s at positions i and i+1 are different (s[i] ≠ s[i+1]) Then use a swap operation (increment answer by 1 and skip 2 positions)

+Otherwise, use a flip operation (increment answer by 1 and move to the next position) If characters match, simply move to the next position

+This greedy approach ensures minimal operations are used to transform string s into string t.
+The time complexity is O(n) where n is the length of the strings, as we process each character at most once.
+The code properly implements this strategy by checking positions where the characters differ, applying the optimal operation at each step, and counting the total number of operations needed

 ## Question 4: Desorting